johnaweiss/HTML-Micro-Templating/readme.md

  - Supports any number of templates, datasets, and insertion-points on the same webpage.
  - Optionally, for safer content-management, data can be stored in a separate file from the webpage.
 (Requires PHP.)
  - No database needed.
+ - A compatible database-export could be generated without too much trouble.
  - Built using vanilla Javascript.
 No library or framework needed.
 Extremely lightweight Javascript.
  - HTML templates and data can be mixed and switched on the same webpage with the same ease as CSS styles, as long as the fields match up.
  - Variable data can be inserted anywhere in the template's HTML, including element metadata.